ChilliCream/website/website/blog/2020-01-07-what-lies-ahead.md

 ## Schema Registry

 The schema registry will be the central service in your backend that keeps track of schema and query changes in your environment.

 Track which parts of your schema are used and which part of your schemas can be deprecated or removed with out the risk of disrupting your services.

-The schema registry will be closely couples with analytics data so that you can immediately see what resolvers are performing well or what resolvers are causing performance issues.
-The schema registry will be tightly coupled with the visual studio integration so that we can already tell you which code change will cause which client to break.
-Also we will point you to slow performing resolvers.
+The schema registry will be fed with analytics data so that you can immediately see what resolvers are performing well or what resolvers are problematic.
+Moreover it will be tightly coupled with the visual studio integration so that we can already tell you which code change will cause clients to break before you even committed your code.

-Also we will let you explore with visual studio and the schema registry how your schema is composed with _Hot Chocolate_ schema stitching from micro services that power it.
+Also we will let you explore with visual studio how your schema is composed with _Hot Chocolate_ schema stitching from micro services that power it.
+How does your data flow and how is the query engine optimizing fetches.

 ## Query Execution Plans